 Clark County School District has been participating in the Nevada Medicaid School Health Services program since 1996.
 The state has expanded School Health Services to include more reimbursable services.
 You can help by:

 The annual notification regarding CCSD’s Medicaid School Health Services program is used to inform parents/legal guardians about the program, what information is shared, and that they have the right to withdraw their consent to disclose their child’s personally identifiable information to Nevada’s Medicaid agency and its affiliates at any time.
 It is available at backtoschool.ccsd.net.

-The Consent for Release of Information and Medicaid Reimbursement consent form is located in the Parent Portal of Infinite Campus.
+The Consent for Release of Information and Medicaid Reimbursement consent form is located in Campus Parent.